Eddie Hoh: 1969

 During 1969, Hoh continued to record and perform with Barry Goldberg (Two Jews Blues, Barry Goldberg & Friends, and Recorded Live Barry Goldberg & Friends) and Harvey Mandel (Righteous).
 Critic Eugene Chadbourne commented in a review of Barry Goldberg & Friends:

 In April, he performed with Mandel at a Mercury Records-sponsored festival called the Flying Bear Medicine Show, portions of which were released on an album by the same name.
 Also performing at the festival was Tongue and Groove, described as "something of an offshoot of the legendary, but little recorded, early San Francisco hippie group the Charlatans".
 Hoh contributed drums to their only album, the self-titled Tongue & Groove.
 He also drummed on What That Is, the 1969 album by rhythm and blues performer Screamin' Jay Hawkins.
 Hoh joined Judy Henske and Jerry Yester for the songs "Horses on a Stick" and "Charity", which were included on Farewell Aldebaran, the duo's 1969 folk/psychedelic album.

 Goldberg and Hoh participated in a demo session with ex-Sweetheart of the Rodeo-Byrds Gram Parsons, who was looking to form a new country rock group.
 The session yielded a remake of Parsons' earlier song "Do You Know How It Feels".
 When Parsons later hooked up with other musicians to form the Flying Burrito Brothers, he invited Hoh to become their drummer.
 He played on their early recording sessions, but by then had started to develop a substance abuse problem.
 According to the group's Chris Hillman, "Eddie would come to the sessions and fall off of the drum stool he would be so out of it".
 Only "Sin City" and the demo song with Parsons (with later overdubs) were used for the group's debut album, The Gilded Palace of Sin.
 Jon Corneal, who was brought in to drum on several of the album's songs, recalled "As I understand it they gave Eddie Hoh an equal share of the cash advance [from the record company] and then he split.
 He ended up with my money".
 Corneal's account was echoed by Parsons.

-Later years
+Later years and death

 Some time after a last album with Harvey Mandel (Games Guitars Play, released in 1970), Eddie Hoh apparently stopped recording and performing.
 In a 2002 quote about the Mamas and the Papas, Denny Doherty believed Hoh had died.
 A 2006 biography in Great Rock Drummers of the Sixties concluded he "reportedly has been out of the music business for some time, down on his luck".
 Hoh was out of the public eye for the remainder of his life.

-He died in a nursing home in Westmont, Illinois, on November 7, 2015, aged 71, from undisclosed causes.
+Hoh died in a nursing home in Westmont, Illinois, on November 7, 2015, aged 71, from undisclosed causes.